egrmdev/banking-service/README.md

 e.g, with `BigDecimal#setScale(2, RoundingMode.HALF_EVEN)`.
 More complex calculations resulting
 in numbers with fractions would still be carried out in runtime by using `BigDecimal`, which would then be converted to cents and persisted.
-- Atomicity of account updates in case of concurrent transfers is handled by setting transaction isolation level to repeatable read.
+- Atomicity of account updates in case of concurrent transfers to prevent double-spending problem is handled by setting transaction isolation level to repeatable read.
 Alternatives would be optimistic and pessimistic locking.
-- No dedicated endpoint for fetching account's balance because in the current simplified model it wouldn't be RESTful.
-- Spring's default error responses for cases like a non-existent endpoint path weren't customised.